 This verse is in the context of the prophet Job.
 The common tafsir regarding this verse makes Job out as tyrant.
 Writers of tafsir believed that Job promised to beat his wife if he was to have his health restored.
 Then upon his health being restored he regretted his oath, so was instructed by God to beat his wife with grass as not to inflict serious harm upon her and maintain his oath.
 This false history was fabricated to justify the misunderstanding of this verse.

-This is similar to the mistranslation by many of 2:54 which depicts Moses out to be a murderer because fo the mistranslation of the word “nafs” that the Clear Quran has corrected.
+This is similar to the mistranslation by many of 2:54 which depicts Moses out to be a murderer because fo the mistranslation of the word “nafs” as mentioned above.

 Below is a word for word breakdown of the verse 38:44.

 The word ضِغْثًا comes from the root ﺽ غ ث which means a thing or person that is mixed up or confused.
 The connection with grass is that the root comes from having a handful of mixed dry grass.
 Individuals interpret this as in reference to the grass itself, but from the other meanings of the word it is not the grass that should be the emphasis but the mixing.
 Therefore the word is in regards to a thing being mixed up.
 This is the reason the other meanings of the root all have to do with things being mixed up, confused, or muddled.
 For instance the same root is used in 12:44 and 21:5 as a confused or nonsense dream, and as a confused dream or hallucination respectively.

 The second word that needs to be understood in this verse is the word فَاضْرِبْ which comes from the root ﺽ ر ب and this root has many meanings but in this context it means “to travel” and also “to serve as an example” to others.
 For instance, see 3:156, 17:48, 25:39.